-‘Dance Moms’ Abby Lee Miller Terrified Of Prison – Fears Assault Behind Bars
+‘Dance Moms’ Abby Lee Miller Terrified Of Prison — Fears Assault Behind Bars

 Abby Lee Miller Faces Up To 30 Months Behind Bars

-The Pittsburgh native dance teacher is looking at up to two and a half years in prison for the charges to which she pled guilty in the latter half of 2016.
+The Pittsburgh native dance teacher is looking at up to two and a half years in prison for the charges to which she pleaded guilty in the latter half of 2016.
 Abby Lee Miller admitted to the federal court that she filed misleading documents in her bankruptcy case that was filed just prior to her striking reality TV stardom with Lifetime hit Dance Moms.

 Abby Lee Miller filed Chapter 11 bankruptcy for her Pittsburgh dance studio business, Abby Lee Dance Company, in 2010 to address more than $350,000 in debt.
 Abby Lee Miller was busted for hiding income in her bankruptcy case when the Pittsburgh district bankruptcy court judge assigned to her case saw Dance Moms while channel surfing one night and recognized her from the courtroom.

-Abby Lee Miller paid up to her creditors that missed out on payments because she hid income however, that doesn’t help with the fact that she secreted the income from the federal bankruptcy court.
-In addition to the bankruptcy fraud, Abby Lee Miller also pled guilty to bringing in $120,000 in undeclared cash from a Dance Moms promotional trip to Australia.
+Abby Lee Miller paid up to her creditors that missed out on payments because she hid income, but that doesn’t help with the fact that she hid the income from the federal bankruptcy court.
+In addition to the bankruptcy fraud, Abby Lee Miller also pleaded guilty to bringing in $120,000 in undeclared cash from a Dance Moms promotional trip to Australia.

 EXCLUSIVE: #DanceMoms star Abby Lee Miller cries over possibly serving prison time: "Life is not fair." https://t.co/DDjAtwQQsm pic.twitter.com/ESwTxnMy1P